 Clean up the community.
 Head out on a walk around the neighborhood to pick up stray trash, or ask an elderly neighbor (or a military wife that has a husband out on deployment) if they have anything in their yard that you can help them with.

 Of course, there are hundreds, if not thousands of more things that we could do with our kids…I just hope that I got you thinking maybe a little bit outside of the box so that you can build some lasting memories with your little ones and not put yourself out financially in the process.

 I feel like often times, as a parent, we see other parents taking their kids to go do every little fun thing that they possibly could and it’s important not to compare our parenting to other people…especially when it comes to spending money on those activities.

-I personally think that a child needs a parent with financial stability more than they need memories of some super expensive fun activity that they did, yet afterwards there may be zero money in savings for emergencies.
+I personally think that a child needs a parent with financial stability more than they need memories of some super expensive fun activity that they were taken to do, yet afterwards there may be zero money in savings for emergencies.

 This is me telling you that it’s ok not to spend money unnecessarily, it’s ok to not “keep up with the Jones’s”, and it is certainly cool to stretch your budget as far as you can…don’t let anyone tell you otherwise, and if they do, they may not have your best financial interest at heart.
 Remember that!